tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Given these types of attackers, the primary goals of ECH are as follows.

-1. Use of ECH does not weaken the security properties of TLS without ECH.
+1. Security preservation.
+Use of ECH does not weaken the security properties of TLS without ECH.
-1. TLS connection establishment to a host with a specific ECHConfig and TLS configuration is indistinguishable from a connection to any other host with the same ECHConfig and TLS configuration.
+1. Handshake privacy.
+TLS connection establishment to a host with a specific ECHConfig and TLS configuration is indistinguishable from a connection to any other host with the same ECHConfig and TLS configuration.
 (The set of hosts which share the same ECHConfig and TLS configuration is referred to as the anonymity set.)
+1. Downgrade resistance.
+An attacker cannot downgrade a connection that attempts to use ECH to one that does not use ECH.

+These properties were formally proven in {{ECH-Analysis}}.

-Client-facing server configuration determines the size of the anonymity set.
+With regards to handshake privacy, client-facing server configuration determines the size of the anonymity set.
 For example, if a client-facing server uses distinct ECHConfig values for each host, then each anonymity set has size k = 1.
 Client-facing servers SHOULD deploy ECH in such a way so as to maximize the size of the anonymity set where possible.
 This means client-facing servers should use the same ECHConfig for as many hosts as possible.
 An attacker can distinguish two hosts that have different ECHConfig values based on the ECHClientHello.config_id value.
 This also means public information in a TLS handshake should be consistent across hosts.
 For example, if a client-facing server services many backend origin hosts, only one of which supports some cipher suite, it may be possible to identify that host based on the contents of unencrypted handshake messages.